armory/docs/content/en/docs/installation/aurora-install.md

 ---
-title: Get Started with Armory Deployments for Spinnaker
+title: Get Started with Project Aurora for Spinnaker™
-description: Use this self-service guide to install the Armory Deployments for Spinnaker Plugin, which enables new Spinnaker stages that unlock the features of Armory cloud services.
+description: Use this self-service guide to install Project Aurora, which enables you to perform canary deployments in a single stage.
 exclude_search: true
 toc_hide: true
 hide_summary: true
+aliases:
+  - /docs/installation/armory-deployments-for-spinnaker/
 ---

 {{< include "early-access-feature.html" >}}

 ## Overview

-The Armory Deployments plugin for Spinnaker enables new Spinnaker stages that unlock the features of Armory Deployments cloud services.
+Project Aurora is plugin that adds a new stage to your Armory Enterprise (Spinnaker) instance.
+When you use this stage to deploy an app, you can configure how to deploy the stage incrementally by setting percentage thresholds for the deployment.
+For example, you can deploy the new version of your app to 25% of your target cluster and then wait for a manual judgement or a configurable amount of time.
+This wait gives you time to assess the impact of your changes.
+From there, either continue the deployment to the next threshold you set or roll back the deployment.

-See [Armory Deployments Architecture]({{< ref "armory-deployments/architecture" >}}) for an overview of Armory Deployments and how it fits in with Spinnaker.
+See the [Architecture]({{< ref "borealis/architecture" >}}) page for an overview of Project Aurora and how it fits in with Spinnaker.

 This guide walks you through the following:

 - Registering your Armory Enterprise environment
-- Installing the Armory Agent and the Argo Rollouts Controller, which are required for Armory Deployments
+- Installing the Remonte Network Agent (RNA) and the Argo Rollouts Controller, which are both required for Project Aurora/Borealis
 - Connecting to Armory Cloud services
-- Installing the Armory Deployments plugin
+- Installing the Project Aurora plugin
 - Deploying a "hello world" manifest

 ## Requirements